DukeBode/hexo-theme-bode/README.md

 You can put your sidebar in left side, right side or bottom of your site by editing `sidebar` setting.

-Landscape provides 5 built-in widgets:
+Bode provides 5 built-in widgets:

 - category
 - tag